amarce4/qlbm-mcgill/README.md

 #         - Digital Dynamical Decoupling (DDD): a sequence of identity gates is applied to
 #           inactive qubits during circuit execution to limit decoherence effects.
 #   - Qiskit's Sampler primitive implements:
-#         - Dynamical Decoupling
+#         ☑ Dynamical Decoupling
-#         - Gate Twirling
+#         ☑ Pauli Gate Twirling
 #   - Other mitigation techniques exist, such as
 #         - Multiple circuits can be run simultaneously depending on available qubits, which
 #           can allow redundancy and/or save on resources
 #         - Quantum Repitition Codes, or even Quantum Surface Codes, are also possible to
 #           implement: https://github.com/quantumjim/qec_lectures?tab=readme-ov-file
 #
-# Introduce a decoherence/noise/error model for classical simulation
+# ☑ Introduce a decoherence/noise/error model for classical simulation
 #   - This is important for studying how close we are to implementation in NISQ
 #   - Should be possible using Qiskit's SamplerOptions
 #